 This type of radiation treatment is different than most, because it is internal.
 It is also one of the strangest things I have ever experienced.

 Most people have this done in the hospital, mainly because you are highly radiated.
 When you enter the hospital, you have to give up your clothes, and wear a hospital gown and slippers.
 Everything in your hospital room is covered with plastic wrap, including the toilet seat, faucets, telephone, and flooring.

 Someone from the Nuclear Medicine department will bring you your dosage.
 It is usually in a metal box, and only you can touch it.
 Swallow the dosage, and then be prepared to wait it out.
 You will probably not feel different, although you will have a slight metallic taste in your mouth.

 When the staff brings you a meal, it is on disposable plates.
 It will probably be a low iodine diet, as iodine can mess up your RAI.
 After eating, you'll throw everything away yourself (no hospital staff to wait on you!).
 I had two bags in my room, with radiation markings on them.

 Now, the best way to get out of the hospital is to take a lot of showers.
 And I mean a lot!
 Every hour or so, hop in and wash off.
 Any radioactive iodine that is not sucked up by the cancer or thyroid cells will be lost through perspiration.
 Your goal is to get it out of your system so you can go home.

 Potential Side Effects

-I always believed on leaving my hospital room that I must glow in the dark from all of the radiation!
+I always believed, upon leaving my hospital room, that I must glow in the dark from all of the radiation!